nocollier/VulnerableEcosystems/README.md

 ## Getting your feet wet with clustering

 Particularly for those who have never worked with clustering, it may be helpful to take a look at the following [overview](https://scikit-learn.org/stable/modules/clustering.html#clustering) from `scikit-learn`.
-The cluster code that Forrest, et al. have developed is based on the k-means algorithm.
-It may be helpful for you to play around with an implementation of the algorithm that already has a python interface.
-More details can be found on their well documented [site](https://scikit-learn.org/stable/modules/generated/sklearn.cluster.KMeans.html#sklearn-cluster-kmeans).
+The cluster code that Forrest, et al. have developed is an implementation of the k-means algorithm.
+It may be helpful for you to play around with a version of the algorithm that already has a python/numpy interface.
+More details can be found on their well-documented [site](https://scikit-learn.org/stable/modules/generated/sklearn.cluster.KMeans.html#sklearn-cluster-kmeans).

 ## Running the production cluster code